ExistensialReset/flowmosr/11_flowstarterpack/01_WHISPER.md

 There is a way of living where you don’t have to earn the right to exist.

 You don’t need permission to rest.
 You don’t need to fight for every drop of water.
-You don’t need to hand your strength to someone who says “I will protect you.”
+And you don’t need to hand your strength to someone who promises protection.

 This is not a rule or a plan.
 It is only a soft question inside your chest: